spogoff/airbnb_nyc/README.md

-# airbnb_nyc
+# Airbnb Investment Analysis

-## Prompt:

-Which neighborhood is best to invest in for an Airbnb rental in New York?
+## Prompt: Which neighborhood is best to invest in for an Airbnb rental in New York?

-## Subprompt:

-Which neighborhoods receive the most positive reviews?
+## Subprompt:Which neighborhoods receive the most positive reviews?

 ### Suggestion: